* This is the Professional Version. *

 Nasal congestion and rhinorrhea (runny nose) are extremely common problems that commonly occur together but occasionally occur alone.

-The most common causes (see Some Causes of Nasal Congestion and Rhinorrhea) are the following:
+The most common causes (see Table: Some Causes of Nasal Congestion and Rhinorrhea) are the following:

 Some Causes of Nasal Congestion and Rhinorrhea